Guyco070/HomEco-Final-project--React-Native-/README.md

 18. Expenditure classification automatically (online / clothing and more).
 19. Adding a fixed expense according to the timing of the payment. :spiral_calendar:
 20. Update expenses.
-21. Event Reminder / Scheduled Expenditure.
+21. Event reminder / scheduled expenditure. :alarm_clock:
-22. Add an images of an invoice for an expense.
+22. Add an images of an invoice for an expense. :receipt:
-23. Adding a Warranty / Contract Photo for Expense.
+23. Adding a Warranty / Contract Photo for Expense. :scroll:
 24. Reminder for Expired Warranty / Contract of Expenditure
 25. Display of the total expenses, income, the remainder and the future remainder of the house.
 26. Viewing the rest which is painted in a matching color: red - negative, green - positive.